Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsection{Summary}

 This section has provided an in-depth analysis of seven key challenges that must be addressed in health monitoring systems, as well as a brief discussion of additional challenges that are important in such systems.
-The role played by \textcolor{black}{S}emantic \textcolor{black}{Web} technologies in overcoming the \textcolor{black}{seven} key challenges has been critically examined.
+The role played by Semantic Web technologies in overcoming the seven key challenges has been critically examined.
 Additionally, non-semantic techniques that are incorporated in the systems have also been discussed.
 A full list of reused semantic resources, systems that reuse them, and the challenges they address can be found in Table~\ref{reused-summary} in the appendix.
 These resources include ontologies, knowledge graphs, and linked data, as well as vocabularies, taxonomies, and classifications.
-To summarise the section, we conduct an assessment of each system based on the seven key challenges.
-Finally, we discuss the results of the assessment, highlighting the challenges that are most neglected among the systems.
+To summarise the section, we discuss the results of the assessment, highlighting the challenges that are most neglected among the systems.